[Case 05]Graphic Design / Product Design20 Min Read[ MIXED ]

 Era 3: Ownership Accumulation (2012–2025)

-2016Applied Structure #25 Pretty Much Everything published by Abrams Books — now in its 13th printing generating ongoing royalties.
-Applied Structure #5 DDC Fonts co-founded with Stuart Sandler.
+2016Used Structure #25 Pretty Much Everything published by Abrams Books — now in its 13th printing generating ongoing royalties.
+Structured the deal as Structure #5 DDC Fonts co-founded with Stuart Sandler.
 Three typefaces generating passive licensing income.

 2018Builds backyard shop in Portland.
 DDC moves to fully solo operation.
 Deliberate downsizing to maximum independence.